Ultrastrong light-matter interaction in a multimode photonic crystal: Elastic scattering

-where the fluxonium is coupled to the zeroth cavity, and we take into account the multi-level structure of the Fluxonium, as well as the detuning, $\delta$, of the zeroth cavity frequency due to the coupling inductor.
+where the fluxonium is coupled to the cavity site $j=0$.
+We take into account the multi-level structure of the fluxonium, as well as the detuning, $\delta$, of the $j=0$ cavity frequency due to the coupling inductor.